Place Archive

 Photos

-Aerial view of the Fergus Falls Regional Treatment Center, a former Kirkbride-style psychiatric hospital in Fergus Falls, Minnesota.
+Fergus Falls Regional Treatment Center aerial view in Fergus Falls, Minnesota.

-The Kirkbride Building, part of the Fergus Falls Regional Treatment Center in Fergus Falls, Minnesota, is a 19th-century institutional architecture example.
+Fergus Falls Regional Treatment Center in Fergus Falls, Minnesota, a Kirkbride-style former psychiatric hospital.

 Built in Minneapolis